feday2/SerializeObject/README.md

 # Serialize object
-Serialize object to JSON, YAML or XML
+Serialize public properties of object to JSON, YAML or XML

 ## Installation ##
 ```bash